larsks/so-example-1109463/README.md

   This does not use a provider alias and works.

-To test these services, you can use username `user1` with password `secret1`:
+To test these services, try to access the `/auth/` path with username `user1` and password `secret1`:

 ```
-$ curl -u user1:secret http://localhost:8082
+$ curl -u user1:secret http://localhost:8082/auth/
 <!doctype html>
 <html>
   <head>